covik/covik/README.md

 It clearly demonstrates that I learned the fundamentals before diving into the library and framework ecosystem.
 I use it during job interviews to discuss what's wrong with the code.
 No matter where you pause, there's always room for improvement.

-> ⚠️ **Important** <br />
-> Projects built with Laravel and React are currently running in production.<br />
-> Features are accessible only behind a login page, with the codebase being closed source.<br />
-> A demo and codebase walkthrough are available exclusively during job interviews.

 ## Reading
 - ✅ Robert C. Martin: *Clean Code*